Cybersecurity Threats to Power Grid Operations from the Demand-Side Response Ecosystem: Enhancing Cyber-Physical System Resilience

 \subsection{Respond and Recover}

 Responding to the attack, i.e., attack mitigation, in turn, involves two phases.
-In the short term (sub-second to minutes), actions must be taken to prevent the system from destabilising and moving toward cascading failures.
+In the short term (a few seconds to minutes), actions must be taken to prevent the system from destabilising and moving toward cascading failures.
 At a longer timescale (tens of minutes to hours), the attack must be isolated, and the system must be restored to a safe operational state.

 In the short term, power from fast-acting resources (such as battery energy storage systems) can be an effective source to mitigate the imbalance caused by LAAs.
 Modern-day power grids are already facing significant power imbalances (with or without cyber attacks), for example, instantaneous changes in power balance due to tripping of generation or interconnectors, and minute-by-minute imbalances due to the increasing penetration of renewables.
 The power grid operators are already introducing several measures to deal with these challenges. (i) The UK's National Grid is in the process of introducing faster-acting frequency response products, namely, dynamic regulation, dynamic balancing, and dynamic containment.
-Fig. \ref{fig:NG_FS} shows the response characteristics of these services, i.e., power requirements as a function of the grid frequency variation.
 The aim of these services is to quickly mitigate imbalances and keep the grid frequency around the setpoint of 50Hz. (ii) Use of zero-carbon synchronous compensators to deliver inertia to the grid. (iii) Use of offshore wind and vehicle-to-grid functionality to provide short-term grid balancing and grid stability services.

-While these measures can also be applied to stabilise the imbalance created due to load-altering attacks, mitigating cyber attacks will be significantly more challenging.
-This is because, in the case of cyber attacks, the mitigation responses are tightly coupled with attack detection (e.g., using the monitoring framework described above), which involves significant uncertainties in their detection/localisation results (such as false positives and misdetections) as well as detection delays.
-Furthermore, the interactions between the cyber and the physical layer need to be considered during the restoration process.
-Overall, innovative control technologies must be designed to deal with these uncertainties and keep the system stable.
+While these measures can also be applied to stabilize the imbalance created due to LAAs, mitigating cyber attacks will be significantly more challenging, which we discuss in Section VI.

-Finally, the long-term attack isolation problem is a challenge that has still not received sufficient attention and much research will be needed in this direction.
-Looking forward, identifying large loads and having a secure backup communication channel for manual override of ESAs in the event of imminent outages (even if it's devolved to more local areas), may be an option.
-However, consumer impacts would need to be carefully considered as well as the risk that control itself introduces.